This page covers frequently asked questions.

 How can I contribute?

-If you know any resources or achival sites, or if you have legal concerns about any existing data, contact us at contact@datahoarding.org.
+If you know any resources or archival sites, or if you have legal concerns about any existing data, contact us at contact@datahoarding.org.
 We do not run ads, accept sponsorships or donations, and are not looking for additional volunteers at this time.